How to Apply

 4. Documentation similar to those listed above

 Instead of attaching a separate résumé, applicants will have the opportunity to list school, volunteer, and/or work experience within the online application.
 Each "Experience" section will ask you to list organizations/companies you have participated in or worked with throughout high school.
 For each section, you can list the organization name(s), dates of participation, responsibilities/involvement, and awards/honors.
+If you do not have experience in a particular category, you can put "N/A."

 This is a critical component of the application.
 You MUST provide TWO VALID email addresses for teachers and/or community members in order for your application to be considered.
 At least one of the email addresses must belong to a teacher who has taught you within the past year.